 Pensions are not the only UK benefits that apply to retired people living abroad.
 For instance, the winter fuel and heating allowance may still be claimable for those who have retired abroad.
 This may not apply in all countries abroad such as Canada, Australia, New Zealand and South Africa.
 Those considering claiming this benefit should bear in mind that to be eligible they will have to already be claiming in the UK before moving abroad.
 Claimants must be 60 and over and those who have forgotten to claim this benefit may be able to apply for backdated payments.

 How State Pensions Abroad Will be Paid

 There are various ways that a state pension can be paid to UK individuals abroad.
-These can include credit transfer to a foreign bank or to the individuals own UK bank.
+These can include credit transfers to a foreign bank or to the individual’s own UK bank.
 A cheque can also be sent to the individual’s bank abroad.
 Occupational pensions may have slightly different payment processes and individuals should check for any restrictions such as payment only to UK banks.
 Those claiming occupational pensions should also check on charges that may be applicable when transferring the pension to a bank abroad.

 Finances are of course one of the main considerations for those who are retiring abroad.
 Claiming a pension abroad may not be a problem depending on the country but there may be other considerations such as currency exchange and transfer fees to think about.
 Taking advice from a financial advisor would be advisable for those who are considering retiring abroad.